Descendants: The Rise of Red: Casting

 The featured cast announced at the 2022 D23 Expo included China Anne McClain, who is returning to portray Uma, with Kylie Cantrall (as Red) and Dara Reneé (as Uliana) joining the cast of the film.
 In November 2022, casting announcement revealed that Brandy Norwood was returning as Cinderella after playing the role in the 1997 film Cinderella and Melanie Paxson returned to the franchise as the Fairy Godmother.
 New cast members to the franchise were Rita Ora as the Queen of Hearts as well as Malia Baker, Ruby Rose Turner, Morgan Dudley, and Joshua Colley.
 After filming had begun, Jeremy Swift and Leonardo Nam were announced as cast additions in February 2023.
 In March 2023, it was announced that Paolo Montalban was cast as King Charming who, like Norwood, played a version of the character in the 1997 film Cinderella.
 It was also announced in March 2023 that Alex Boniello was cast as the Jack of Diamonds.
 Rita Ora commented that the star of the previous films Dove Cameron helped her prepare for her role as Queen of Hearts by giving her advice about the franchise and the Descendants universe.

 Visual effects

-According to Phang, visual effects was used to "enhance" the locations featured in the film.
+According to Phang, visual effects were used to "enhance" the locations featured in the film.